-Figure 2.
-Fishing vessels and drying ground at Sagar (Image courtesy: Milan Mondal, DMF)

 As the catch arrives onshore, thousands of sorters, locally called “bachhuni”, including men, women and even children, initiate the sorting process on the vast sorting courtyard, under the tropical sun.
 The catch is spread over bamboo mats as well as nets after it is carried to the sorting ground manually.
 Usually, eight to ten sorters sit face to face surrounding a mat and sort out fish, crab and prawns in accord to species variety.
 For the ease of sorting, they often use bamboo knife to spread the catch over mat.
 The method of fish drying is traditional and it differs from species to species, depending on size, thickness and oil-content of the fish.
 The fishes are dried under the sun for three to four days until the moisture content is removed.

 Methods of drying

 Fishes are dried by traditional measures in Sundarbans.
 The big and fleshy fishes viz. kamot, chela, barabhola, datnibhola, medikanta, pomfret etc. are often sliced into pieces superficially and are slightly salted before drying (Pramanik and Nandi 2004).
 The dissected fishes are then tied with rope by their tails or through gills and jaws for hanging them onto specially prepared mangrove poles or racks, in order to provide them with optimum sunlight for dehydration.
 Occasionally, such fleshy varieties are also smeared with turmeric powder before outspreading over large sheets or gunny bags.
 Bomla fish or Bombay duck is dried directly on fish drying racks.
-The trash fish or fish meal varieties comprising of juvenile forms of fishes like Bombay duck, bhola, phasa, chhuri etc. as well as small shrimps and crabs are dried in the open courtyard.
+The trash fish or fish meal varieties comprising of juvenile forms of fishes like Bombay duck, bhola, phasa, chhuri etc. as well as small shrimps and crabs are dried in the open courtyard (table 2).
 They are spread directly over the sand or over the sheet prepared by straws, reeds and discarded nets.
 They are left exposed to the sun for about two days almost uncovered (figure 3).